 Internationally coordinated measurements, such as the Small Cetacean Abundance Survey in the North Sea and Adjacent Waters (SCANS), are the most suitable method to gain insight into the distribution of the harbour porpoise on the North Sea scale.
+The Netherlands is actively trying to increase the frequency of SCANS, together with European partners, such as the United Kingdom.
 An important aim is to make use of these international counts.
 Until then, national counts will be carried out.
 Moreover, specific harbour porpoise counts and combined counts (with birds) are being considered.
 Reports on by-catches in gill nets are also included.